vbhave/scene_detect_test/README.md

 4. Give executable permissions to a script to install the requirements and comply other directory structure requirements.

 <b> chmod +x conda_create.sh </b>

+You may encounter a error like rm: cannot remove 'output': No such file or directory.
+It is safe to ignore this since the script tries to delete a directory which may or may not exist.
+In case the directory does not exist, such an error message gets displayed.

 5. Execute the above script